compsoc-edinburgh/betterinformatics/_sections/inf1/math-ila.md

     url: http://www.drps.ed.ac.uk/17-18/dpt/cxmath08057.htm
 ---

--   **Tip from a (current) 3rd year**: the maths exams are also open book, so I'd recommend taking in past papers with solutions as they reuse questions a lot.
+-   **Tip from a (current) 4th year**: the maths exams are open book, so take in past papers with solutions as they reuse questions a lot.
 They might not necessarily be the same, but they'll likely be close enough to give you a hand.
 -   [No bullshit concept maps](https://minireference.com/static/tutorials/conceptmap.pdf) good for seeing the big picture in the course